GoogleCloudPlatform/cloud-code-samples/nodejs/nodejs-hello-world/.readmes/theia/README.md

 1. From the command palette, run "Create GKE cluster".
 ![image](./img/create-gke-cluster.png)

-3. Follow the steps to configure your cluster and click "Create Cluster".
+2. Follow the steps to configure your cluster and click "Create Cluster".
 Once your cluster has been created, it will be displayed in the Google Kubernetes Engine Explorer.
 ![image](./img/gke-cluster-config.png)

-4. Your new cluster will be set as the active cluster by default.
-To switch clusters, right click on a different cluster in the GKE Explorer and select “Set Active Cluster”.
+3. Your new cluster will be set as the active cluster by default.
+To switch clusters, right click on a different cluster in the GKE Explorer and select “Set as Active Cluster”.
 ![image](./img/kubernetes-explorer-new-cluster.png)

 #### Deploy app to GKE